Nymble

 I chose a puzzle platformer because it was manageable for a solo project, but still flexible enough to support a range of environments and pacing.
 That gave me room to write and showcase a wide variety of musical styles.

+At first, the code was messy, but that was the point — I was learning how game systems actually work in practice.
 The biggest shift was understanding the game loop: games don’t behave like web apps.
 Everything runs continuously, frame by frame, which changes how you think about state, flow, and interaction.

 At this stage, I was experimenting constantly: